Boerworz/Gagat/README.md

 If you prefer not to use a dependency managment system you can copy the swift files from the [Gagat](Gagat) directory into your project.

 ## Usage
-To support Gagat in your iOS application there's two, probably three, things you need to do (apart from `import`ing Gagat):
+To support Gagat in your iOS application there's two things you need to do (apart from `import`ing Gagat):

 #### 1. Conform to `GagatStyleable`
 In order for Gagat to be able to trigger the style change in your application you must provide it with an object that conforms to `GagatStyleable`.
 This object could be your root view controller, a specialized `StyleManager` kind of object, your app delegate, or any other object that fits your architecture.